binaryphile/concorde/README.md

 my_value=$(echo "the value")
 ```

-Concorde doesn't use this method, as it is prone to capturing unexpected
+Concorde doesn't use this method as it is prone to capturing unexpected
-output (among other reasons).
+output and also requires an unnecessary subshell.

 Any concorde function which returns a string value does so in the global
 variable `__` (double-underscore).